Batley and Spen

 Batley and Spen was a constituency in the House of Commons of the UK Parliament.
 The most recent MP was Kim Leadbeater, a Labour politician, who was elected in a 2021 by-election by a 323-vote margin.
 The seat had returned Labour MPs since the 1997 general election.

-In the 2023 Periodic Review of Westminster constituencies, the town of Batley was moved to the new constituency of Dewsbury and Batley, and the remainder of the constituency was renamed Spen Valley.
+In the 2023 review of Westminster constituencies, the town of Batley was moved to the new constituency of Dewsbury and Batley, and the remainder of the constituency was renamed Spen Valley.
 The new constituencies were first contested in the 2024 general election.

 Constituency profile

 The area is in the rolling Pennines of West Yorkshire with considerable commerce, industry, retail and occupational trades.
 A lower percentage of social housing is present than the regional average, however most of the larger settlements have some social housing.
 The population in the district is ethnically diverse.
 Many of the towns in the Spen Valley have few residents from non-white heritage backgrounds (Birstall, Birkenshaw, Cleckheaton, Liversedge and Gomersal, generally more suburban and Conservative areas, with the exception of Cleckheaton, which has Liberal Democrat councillors).
 However, the constituency's largest town, Batley, has a sizeable number of residents with South Asian backgrounds, namely Pakistani (9.2%) and Indian (mostly Gujarati) (15.9%).
 Heckmondwike also has a well-established South Asian community with 16.9% residents having Pakistani heritage.

 The results of the last fifty years show marginal majorities for Labour and for the Conservatives, and is considered to be part of the "red wall".

 In the 2016 EU referendum, Batley and Spen voted 60% in favour of Brexit.